all the movies you should have seen in 2016 | read | i-D

-In this steaming shit of a year, the movies proved a great escape.
-They allowed us to forget - if all too briefly - about the horrors of Trump and Brexit, about the deaths of David Bowie and Leonard Cohen.
-The movies threw us a lifeline.
+In this shitty, shitty year, movies proved a great escape.
+They allowed us to forget — if all too briefly — about the horrors of Trump and Brexit, about the deaths of David Bowie, Prince, and Leonard Cohen.
+Films threw us a lifeline.
 They were the best solace.
-Yeah they also gave us the Point Break remake and Independence Day 2, but let's just put that to one side for now.
-This is about escaping said apocalypse via the big screen and reaffirming your faith in, well, everything.
+Yes, 2016 gave us the Point Break remake and Independence Day 2, but let's just put those two to one side for now.
+This is about escaping the apocalypse via the big screen and reaffirming your faith in, well, everything.

 American Honey

-Obviously Andrea Arnold's bruising road movie about travelling mag crews is memorable for Shia LaBeouf's rattail.
+Obviously, Andrea Arnold's bruising road movie about traveling mag crews is memorable for Shia LaBeouf's rattail.
 You can't not be transfixed by it.
 But beyond that, it's impossible to shake the image of Sasha Lane's free spirit reaching for the sky in an open-top car.
-Or the camaraderie of the crew in the van as they chant, "I like to make money, get turnt".
+Or the camaraderie of the crew in the van as they chant, "I like to make money, get burnt."
 Or what's surely one of the most honest sex scenes committed to celluloid.
-If the film feels authentic, like Arnold bottled that feeling of travelling on the open road, it's because it was filmed over one crazy summer spent on the road IRL, the chaos captured chronologically.
+If the film feels authentic — like Arnold bottled that feeling of traveling on the open road — it's because it was filmed over one crazy summer spent on the road IRL, the chaos captured chronologically.
 It was a stroke of genius, as it turns out.

 Victoria